Anna Kozlova: In the United States

-Shortly after the European Championships in 1993, Kozlova flew to California to attend Suzannah Bianco's wedding.
+Shortly after the European Championships in 1993, Kozlova flew to California to attend U.S. Olympic 1996 synchronized team event gold medalist Suzannah Bianco's wedding.
 Kozlova received her green card in 1994, which allowed her to work in the United States, after receiving a gift to pay for an immigration lawyer from a man in a diner who overheard her talking to Carver.
-As a result of this decision, Kozlova was unable to participate in international competition until she received her U.S. citizenship, which she finally did on 7 October 1999.
-Although Kozlova could not participate in international competition before she received her U.S. citizenship, she did remain active with a Santa Clara, California club team, the Santa Clara Aquamaids, where she won national titles in solo, duet, and team competitions multiple times.
+As a result of this decision, Kozlova was unable to participate in international competition until she received her U.S. citizenship, which received on 7 October 1999.
+While training with the Santa Clara, California club team, the Santa Clara Aquamaids as noted earlier, she won national titles in solo, duet, and team competitions multiple times.

 Because of the timing of her citizenship application, Kozlova's first major competition as an American was the 2000 Summer Olympics in Sydney, and at age 27, she competed at the Olympics under the U.S. flag.
 In the duet competition, Kozlova partnered with Tuesday Middaugh to take fourth place out of 24 pairs competing.
 As part of the United States team, she placed fifth in the team competition.
 This was the first Olympics the United States did not win a medal in synchronized swimming.

 At the 2002 World Cup in Zurich, Kozlova won her first international medal as an American, winning bronze in the team competition.
 For the 2003 World Aquatics Championships in Barcelona Kozlova participated in three events.
 With new partner Alison Bartosik, she placed fourth in the duet competition.
 It was in Barcelona that Kozlova won her first world championship medals with a silver medal in the free combination team event, and a bronze medal in the team technical competition.
 For the 2003 Pan American Games Kozlova won two gold medals; with Bartosik she won the duet competition, and they both were part of the U.S. team that won the team competition.

 The crescendo of Kozlova's career was at the 2004 Summer Olympics in Athens.
 For the duet competition, Kozlova again partnered with Bartosik.
 The partnership finished in third place in each of the three routines, which resulted in them finishing third overall, earning them a bronze medal.
 Two nights later, Kozlova won another bronze medal, in the team competition.